Suboxone® for opioid use disorder

 Recovery from OUD is a journey.
 Suboxone is one step on that journey and part of a broader recovery plan to help you take control of your health.
 This medication helps to treat a range of opioid use disorders, including those related to prescription opioids like OxyContin as well as synthetic opioids like fentanyl and heroin.
 Only licensed providers can prescribe Suboxone and monitor your progress.

 Starting the process of taking Suboxone (sometimes referred to as the induction phase) requires that you have no active opioids in your system.
-That’s because this medication contains naloxone, which could cause more significant withdrawal symptoms.
+That’s because the buprenorphine in Suboxone will immediately replace the opioids still attached to your opioid receptors, which would cause an intense opioid withdrawal precipitated by starting buprenorphine while opioids were still active in your body.
 That’s why providers usually recommend waiting at least 12 to 24 hours after your last opioid use before taking your first dose.
-Once that time period has passed, you can safely take the medication.
+The best indicator that it is time to begin Suboxone is the degree of opioid withdrawal you are experiencing.
+It is best to wait until you are at least in moderate opioid withdrawal before beginning Suboxone.

 Next, during the maintenance phase, your treatment is fine-tuned to ensure it’s effective and comfortable.
 Your provider will continue to meet with you and monitor how you respond.
 They’ll work with you to make any needed adjustments to your dosage and any other needed adjustments.